MotunrayoToluhi/SmartLeave/README.md

 ### About the project:
 Ever thought about how to ensure you are making the absolute *MOST* of the annual leave you get?
 Well, think no more!
 Let us introduce to you: ***SmartLeave.***

-Smart Leave is an application that helps the user optimise their annual leave given according to the UK public holidays.
+Smart Leave is an application that helps the user optimise their annual leave given according to the England and Wales public holidays.

 By entering your details you are able to store information about how many annual leave days you have been given and then also how many days you have remaining.
 Then, with this application, you are able to pick one of the following options: